sam43/arch_template/README.md

 ```
 ./customizer.sh your.package.name DataItemType [MyApplication]
 ```
-For example: ```./customizer.sh com.rakuten.rplay PlayData PlayApp```
+For example: ```./customizer.sh com.company.play PlayData PlayApp```

-Where `your.package.name` is your app ID (should be lowercase) and `DataItemType` is used for the name of the screen, exposed state and data base entity (should be PascalCase).
+Where `your.package.name` is your app ID (should be lowercase) and `DataItemType` is used for the name of the screen, exposed state and data base entity (should be PascalCase/CamelCase).
 You can add an optional application name.